Bakugan Battle Brawlers (video game): Gameplay

 The battles in this game are different from the anime series and the general rules.
 At the beginning players place a gate card, which will land on the field.
 Then they must choose one of their own Bakugan and throw them by aiming and steering to make them land where needed.
-It is possible to shoot at your opponent's Bakugan while it's rolling.
-A good blast can cause your foe to miss a boost or even send an enemy Bakugan flying off the board.
+A player can shoot at their opponent's Bakugan while it's rolling, potentially sending it flying off the board or causing their opponent to miss a boost.
 On the DS version, shooting at the Bakugan is replaced with being able to steer the opponent's Bakugan with the touch screen.
 When a Bakugan is upgraded enough, the player can fill a bar to use a special shot based on the Bakugan's attribute.

 There are three ways to win a gate card: a "double stand" which happens if a player lands two Bakugan on the same gate card, a Critical K.O, or by a battle.
 When Bakugan from different sides stand on the same gate card, a battle starts.
 It is possible at that point to activate up to three Ability Cards in order to power-up the Bakugan or to change the battle rules.
 The fight itself consists of one of three different mini-games (shooting if on a Gold Card, shaking if on a Copper Card, and pressing buttons at the right time on a Silver Card) on console versions.
 With the help of these mini-games both Bakugan gain more G-Power, which decides who will win the fight and thus gain a gate card.
 On the DS version, battles are instead determined by an icon shown on a gate card, with five being available (rubbing an attribute symbol, tapping the symbol when it reaches the center of the touch screen, holding the stylus on the symbol while it moves in a predefined loop, holding the stylus on a symbol bouncing across the screen to slow it down and burst it, and turning the symbol), while only one Ability Card may be played per battle.
 Critical K.O.'s are only possible to perform on the console versions with a Pyrus or Subterra Bakugan's special shot, Pyrus Strike and Subterra Quake respectively, as well as a sphere attack that completely drains a Bakugan's G-Power, while in the DS version, they can be performed by any Bakugan in a similar way that a Sphere Attack would be done, but with higher speed and the requirement of standing on the card as the targeted Bakugan is hit.

 Whoever gets to collect three gate cards will win the match.
 By winning, BP (Bakugan Points) are earned which can be used to upgrade Bakugan or buy new Bakugan, gate cards, and ability cards.
 When winning matches under certain conditions at the park, such as by only using Bakugan belonging to a single attribute, the Guardian Bakugan of various NPCs can be unlocked in the store.